jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Preview.md

 The construction was carried out in an area where the depth of the river would be up to nine meters.
 The bridge was built on double wooden piles that were driven into the riverbed by winching up a large stone and releasing it, thereby driving the posts into the riverbed.
 The construction system ensured that the greater the flow of water, the harder the bridge was held together.
 Caesar’s soldiers built the bridge in just 10 days.

-Watching the Roman legions crossing the Rhine river mystified the Germans.
+Watching the Roman legions crossing the mighty Rhine river mystified the Germans.

-The barbarians who struggled getting flimsy boats across the wide river had to try to understand what the heck this "thing" was that let people walk over the mighty Rhine river.
+The barbarians struggled getting flimsy boats across the wide river couldn't understand what the heck this "thing" was that let people walk on water.
 It would be like us today seeing 10,000 people teleport to Mars.
 We'd be scared (to say the least) because human psychology needs to understand a technology [before we can comfortably use it.](https://www.youtube.com/watch?v=4ZcOKhYI57Y)

 Caesar defeated the Germans by educating them about technological evolution.
-He showcased how Romans were masters of the Classic Age, and the Germans were hundreds of years behind in the Iron Age.
+He showcased Roman mastery of the Classic Age, and Germans being hundreds of years behind in the Iron Age.
 So impressed by Rome's levers of almost magical powers, the Germans made peace that lasted for generations.

 We already know biological evolution is tracked in eras like the famous Jurassic period.
 For humans the chapters of evolution are the ages of new technology.
 The tools we create, use, and understand determines where we are in the story of Life.
 Here is a list of all the technological ages, and the civilizations that led humanity to each.